-The Police Administration develops and monitors the department's mission and vision in order to meet City Mission and Vision directives in conjunction with the mandates and best practices of the law enforcement function.
+260 The Police Administration develops and monitors the department's mission and vision to meet City

+261 Mission and Vision directives in conjunction with the mandates and best practices of the law 262 enforcement function.

-This Program monitors compliance with policy and conducts administrative investigations that are generated both internally and externally.
-Additional monitoring is conducted through the comprehensive management review process of all programs, which has been on-going for several years.
-The goal of these reviews is to examine mission and vision drift, policy compliance, new efficiencies and best practices including examinations of how other entities perform similar functions.
-This Program is also responsible for the internal audits of law enforcement funds and evidence audits.
+263 This Program monitors compliance with policy and conducts administrative investigations that are

+264 generated both internally and externally.
+Additional monitoring is conducted through the

+265 comprehensive management review process of all programs, which has been on-going for several years.

+266 The goal of these reviews is to examine mission and vision drift, policy compliance, new efficiencies and also responsible for the internal audits of law enforcement funds and evidence audits.